Rule 8.204. Contents and form of briefs

 (Subd (a) amended effective January 1, 2006.)

 (1)A brief may be reproduced by any process that produces a clear, black image of letter quality.
-The paper must be white or unbleached, 81/2 by 11 inches, and of at least 20-pound weight.
+All documents filed must have a page size of 81/2 by 11 inches.
+If filed in paper form, the paper must be white or unbleached and of at least 20-pound weight.

-(2)Any conventional typeface may be used.
-The typeface may be either proportionally spaced or monospaced.
+(2)Any conventional font may be used.
+The font may be either proportionally spaced or monospaced.

-(4)Except as provided in (11), the type size, including footnotes, must not be smaller than 13-point, and both sides of the paper may be used.
+(4)Except as provided in (11), the font size, including footnotes, must not be smaller than 13-point, and both sides of the paper may be used.

 (5)The lines of text must be unnumbered and at least one-and-a-half-spaced.
 Headings and footnotes may be single-spaced.
 Quotations may be block-indented and single-spaced.
 Single-spaced means six lines to a vertical inch.